MN Business Facts

 Major Companies Headquartered in Minnesota

-Minnesota is the home of many major companies including Target, UnitedHealth Group, General Mills, Best Buy and 3M.
+Minnesota is the home of many major companies including Target, UnitedHealth Group, Cargill, Best Buy, 3M, Coustic-Glo International Ceiling Maintenance, U.S. Bank, Mayo Clinic and Ecolab.

 Minnesota has an outstanding business climate with a history of leading the nation for new business 5-year survival rate and Main Street Entrepreneurship.
 Minnesota entrepreneurs also benefit from low operating costs, competitive tax rates and streamlined regulatory processes.
 The state’s strong sense of community, high civic engagement and government support of business contribute to the ease of starting a company in Minnesota.